clsu22/DSCI522_Group_1/doc/report.md

 If time permits, we want to improve our model in two ways.
-First, we need to find a better way to handle data imbalance other than just changing the scoring method.
+First, we need to find a better way to handle data imbalance other than just ajusting the scoring method.
 With an advanced approach to deal with the data imbalance problem, we expect to see a big improvement in the recall, precision, and f1 scores for both training and test data.
 Second, we want to explore other feature selection methods to help us